devkosal/gpt-flask-app/README.md

 # gpt-flask-app

-A basic app which loads the Open GPT base model and predicts n number of words in a seuence provided some starting text.
+A simple text generation app which loads the Open GPT base model and generates n number of words in a seuence provided some starting text.

 ### TODO:
 - make it prettier